What is Typography?

 Here are some examples of broad font personalities by category:

-Serif fonts (like Times New Roman, Garamond and Georgia) often convey a traditional and classic personality.
-They can be elegant and sophisticated, especially in all caps or in tall and narrow variants.
+Convey a traditional and classic personality.
+They can be elegant and sophisticated, especially in all caps or in tall and narrow variants. - San-serif fonts (like Helvetica, Arial and Verdana)

-San-serif fonts (like Helvetica, Arial and Verdana) portray a more modern and clean personality.
-They tend to be bolder and more confident than serif fonts because they lack softer serifs (flourishes or ears at the end of each stroke).
+Portray a more modern and clean personality.
+They tend to be bolder and more confident than serif fonts because they lack softer serifs (flourishes or ears at the end of each stroke). - Script fonts (like as Zapfino, Pacifico and Sign Painter)

-Script fonts (such as Zapfino, Pacifico and Sign Painter) can be used to evoke a more feminine and elegant personality.
-They can also look more organic and free-flowing as they mimic cursive handwriting.
+Used to evoke a more feminine and elegant personality.
+They can also look more organic and free-flowing as they mimic cursive handwriting. - Display fonts (like Abril Fatface, Monoton and Chewy)

-Display fonts (like Abril Fatface, Monoton and Chewy) are almost strictly used for the personality they convey and are mainly used as headlines and at larger sizes because they aren’t as legible as other fonts.
-They can be used to show different personalities like fun, creative, playful or rough and unrefined.
+Mainly used as headlines and larger sizes because they aren’t as legible as other fonts.
+They can be used to show different personalities like fun, creative, playful or rough and unrefined. - Monospace fonts (like Source Code, Roboto Mono and IBM Plex Mono)

 Use typography to evoke emotions and connect with your audience